btcpayserver/btcpayserver-doc/FAQ/FAQ-Deployment.md

 Additional documentation can be found on [domain change page](/ChangeDomain.md).

 ### Manual Deployment

-* [Getting 500 nginx error on aa local server https and for http (BTCPay is expecting you to access this website from)](
-* [How to manually install BTCPay on Ubuntu 18.04?](

 #### Getting 500 nginx error on aa local server https and for http (BTCPay is expecting you to access this website from)